ninenines/cowboy/guide/routing.md

 The `function` constraint will pass the binding value to a user specified function that receives the binary value as its only argument and must return whether it fulfills the constraint, optionally modifying the value.
+The value thus returned can be of any type.

 Note that constraint functions SHOULD be pure and MUST NOT crash.